Updated 30th August 1998; 7th June 2002; 8th November 2003; 9th October 2004; 18th February 2012; 9th September 2019

 (107), and they presumably connect.
 The cave appears on the Cueva Hoyuca and the Four Valleys System Hydrology diagram.

 On the left of the entrance slope is a stoop / crawl which splits: the right hand route rejoins the main way on, the left hand route needs to be pushed through a wet crawl.
+This was surveyed as part of batch 0106-2019-01.1 although the wet crawl wasn't pushed.

 A second exploration was carried out on 5th August 2004 using electric light and SRT (not small carbides and ladders) twenty nine years after the first exploration.
-The sketch below shows that there are possible passages on the way down to look at, but no way on over the top of the sump was found.
+The sketch shows that there are possible passages on the way down to look at, but no way on over the top of the sump was found.

 References: anon., 1975b (logbook); Kendal Caving Club and